anakic/querystorm-docs/CSharp/Formatting.md

 # Formatting rows via C# #

-> [Click here](https://www.querystorm.com/Downloads/Demos/salaries_sf.xlsx) to download the sample workbook.
+!!!
+Data
+	Download the sample workbook from [here](https://www.querystorm.com/Downloads/Demos/salaries_sf.xlsx).

 ## Formatting row-by-row

-Each row object has a `GetRange()` method that we can use to interact with the range in Excel that contains the row data.
-As an example, let's change the background color of all rows in Excel where the `TotalPay` is higher than $500k:
+Each row object has a `GetRange()` method that we can use to interact with it in Excel.
+Let's use it to change the background color of all rows in Excel where the `TotalPay` is higher than $500k:

 ``` C#
 salaries